Core#

 - INDEPENDENT = 'INDEPENDENT'#

-- class impacthpc.src.core.Formatter(uncertainty_format: UncertaintyFormat = UncertaintyFormat.STANDARD_DEVIATION)#
+- class impactshpc.src.core.Formatter(uncertainty_format: UncertaintyFormat = UncertaintyFormat.STANDARD_DEVIATION)#

 Abstract class Formatter defines a simple API for formatting the

-method.Formatter uses Python generics for type hinting.
+ReplicableValuein theReplicableValue.explain()method.Formatter uses Python generics for type hinting.

 T is a type, defined by each sub-class of Formatter for the whole subclass.
 For example, in

-return type, it will the type of the output result.
-ForJSONFormatter
+format_result()return type, it will the type of the output result.
+ForJSONFormatter, it’sstr.
+Under the hood,JSONFormatter.format_sourced_value()andJSONFormatter.format_operation()returns dicts andJSONFormatter.format_result()usesjson.dumps()to convert thoses dicts to JSON.- uncertainty_format#

 the uncertainty format.
 See Uncertainty.
 Defaults to UncertaintyFormat.STANDARD_DEVIATION.